MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-structure.md

 ### Supported statements

 ####	let statement
-The right-hand side of [let](/azure/data-explorer/kusto/query/letstatement) can be a scalar expression, a tabular expression or a user-defined function.
+The right-hand side of [let](/azure/data-explorer/kusto/query/letstatement) can be a scalar expression, a tabular expression, or a user-defined function.
 Only user-defined functions with scalar arguments are supported.

 #### tabular expression statements
 The only supported data sources for the KQL statement are as follows: